mikesol/purescript-deku/README.md

 Deku aims to be:

 - **fast**: it's up to 2x faster than Halogen for a simple Todo MVC app.
-- **small**: the average Deku program tends to be less lines of code than its React or Halogen counterpart and its bundle sizes are smaller after tree-shaking.
+- **small**: the average Deku program tends to be less lines of code than its React or Halogen counterparts.
 - **ssr-friendly**: Deku has out-of-the-box server-side rendering capabilities.

 Deku started as an experiment taking [`purescript-wags`](https://github.com/mikesol/purescritp-wags) and replacing all the Web Audio stuff with DOM stuff.
 It turns out that the DOM and Web Audio are more alike than different, so the first draft took only a few hours.
 It uses the same file structure, naming conventions and core concepts as wags, making it ideal for performance-critical apps.